Skip to main content

 }

-It's time to add a symbolic link from sites-available to sites-enabled.
-In order to achieve this, run: sudo ln -s ../sites-available/YOUR_DOMAIN YOUR-DOMAIN while you're in the sites-enabled folder.
+Now create a symbolic link from sites-available to sites-enabled.
+Run sudo ln -s ../sites-available/YOUR_DOMAIN YOUR-DOMAIN from inside the sites-enabled folder.

-Additional notes: If you're also changing your domain, you may want to add some 301 redirects from your old domain to the new one and also make sure that the WordPress links redirect to the new Ghost links properly.
-In my case (as my WordPress was setup using the 'domain/year/month/day/article-title' format), I am using the following redirect in my .htaccess:
+A few extra notes.
+If you’re also changing your domain, you’ll want to add some 301 redirects from the old domain to the new one.
+Make sure the WordPress link structure redirects to the Ghost link structure properly.
+In my case (WordPress was set up with ‘domain/year/month/day/article-title’), I’m using this redirect in .htaccess:

 RewriteCond %{HTTP_HOST} !old-domain$ [NC]